Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping

-The goal of this next stage of the high-level planner is to refine the coarse geometric trajectory into a reliable, dynamically feasible trajectory.
-Segments of the trajectory that correspond to walking are modified by moving the trajectory vertices away from the obstacles.
-Subsequently, we find a collision-free region of space around the trajectory, which we call the safety tube.
-This tube is used by the high-level tracking controller, similar to~\cite{wooden2010autonomous}, which attempts to keep the robot within the tube.
-We presume that the tracking and locomotion controllers can produce a collision-free realization of the trajectory, but this is not guaranteed.
+In this stage, we refine the original, coarse geometric path into a reliable and dynamically feasible motion plan.
+Segments of the coarse path that correspond to walking are modified by locally moving the path vertices away from the obstacles using gradient descent.
+The high level tracking controller, similar to~\cite{wooden2010autonomous}, is used to track the walking portions of the motion plan, while also attempting to keep the robot away from the obstacles.
+We presume that the tracking and locomotion controllers can produce a collision-free realization of the walking segments, but this is not guaranteed.
 The effect of this assumption is mitigated by the fact that the degrees of freedom of the robot's CoM are independently controllable in the transverse plane.

-The coarse, high-level trajectory does not specify a particular jump for the robot to execute - rather, it constrains the space of feasible jump parameters.
-Specifically, the terrain surrounding the intended jump location constrains the obstacle height $h_{obs}$ to a particular value, while initial $d_i$ and $\psi_i$ and terminal $d_t$ and $\psi_t$ are constrained to ensure collision-free takeoff and landing.
-The most robust jump is then selected according to the process described in Section IV.B.
-If the morphing of the coarse trajectory to a dynamically feasible one is impossible, i.e., if the set $\mathcal{J}_{\text{cf}}$ is empty, then a new coarse trajectory is generated, and the process is repeated until convergence.
+The coarse path does not specify a particular jump for the robot to execute---rather, it constrains the space of feasible jump parameters.
+Specifically, the terrain around the proposed jump location constrains the initial $d_i$ and $\psi_i$ and the terminal $d_t$ and $\psi_t$ to ensure that the takeoff and landing are collision-free, and also constrains the obstacle height $h_{obs}$ to a particular value.
+The most robust jump is then selected according to the process described in Section~\ref{ssec:max_robust}.
+If this refinement of the coarse path into a dynamically feasible motion plan is impossible (i.e., the set $\mathcal{J}_{\text{FA}}$ is empty), then a new coarse path is generated, and the process is repeated.